juniordiscart/local-wordpress-docker-https/README.md

 </VirtualHost>
 ```

-This is the configuration for the underlying Apache webserver that will be used in your Wordpress container, and will
+This is the configuration for the underlying Apache webserver that will be used in your WordPress container, and will
 direct it to where it should look for the certificate and key files to properly handle a secure connection.

-## Setting up Wordpress container
+## Setting up WordPress container

 Open the `wp-config.php` file, the one you downloaded in the very first step.
 Double check that the following parameters
-match in value to those set up for the `db` service in your `docker-compose.yml` file:
+in the file match in value to those set up for the `db` service in your `docker-compose.yml` file:

 * `DB_HOST` should refer to the name of the host the MySQL database is running on: `db`.
 * `DB_NAME` versus `MYSQL_DATABASE`.